About chef Anand George

-Renowned for his pioneering of Nouvelle Indian Cuisine at his famed Purple Poppadom restaurant in Cardiff, Chef George is a constantly innovative presence on the food scene, exemplified by his successful move into street food in 2015 with his Tukka Tuk mobile street-food van.
+Renowned for his pioneering of Nouvelle Indian Cuisine at his famed Purple Poppadom restaurant in Cardiff, Chef George is a constantly innovative presence on the food scene, exemplified by his successful move into street food with Tukka Tuk at Goodsheds, Barry.

 Chef Anand George’s debut book titled ‘The 5,000 Mile Journey’ describes his culinary influences spanning his career from India to Cardiff via London and includes over 60 inspired recipes.
 In 2017 Chef George launched his new travel company - Kerala Chef Tours - a chef guided tour with Anand for a food experience of a lifetime.

 A winner of South Asian Chef of the Year, Chef George steered his first establishment in Wales to be included in the National Restaurant Awards’ UK’s Top 100 restaurants.
-The restaurant has also achieved a debut entry in The Good Food Guide and the Michelin Guide, both of which Purple Poppadom is listed again in 2019.
+The restaurant has gone on to be named the Best South Asian Restaurant in the UK, and achieve entries in The Michelin Guide and The Good Food Guide.

 Portion - 6